Home > Camino Frances Guide > Camino Frances Stages > Stage 2: Roncesvalles to Zubiri

 • Embrace the community: Share stories, offer a helping hand, and connect with your fellow pilgrims.

-Are You Walking The Camino De Santiago from St Jean Pied de Port?
+Are You Walking The Camino Frances?

 Don’t Forget Travel Insurance

-Whenever you travel, you should have a great travel and medical insurance policy.
-None of us expect anything bad to happen, but in the event of an incident, you want to be sure that your insurance will be there for you.
+Whenever you travel, you should have great travel and medical insurance.
+None of us expect anything bad to happen, but in the event of an incident, you want to be sure that your insurance will cover you.

-I’ve ended up in hospital in Peru, Indonesia, Portugal, Japan and Ireland!
+I’ve ended up in hospital in Peru, Indonesia, Portugal, Japan and Ireland.
 Every time my insurance took care of everything.
 I would never leave home without full and comprehensive insurance.

-TrueTraveller : We have this policy and we are very happy with the cover, especially considering our ages and pre-existing conditions.
+TrueTraveller : We have used this policy and were very happy with the cover, especially considering our ages and pre-existing conditions.

-Globelink : We have used and recommended Globelink for years and we’ve not heard of any issues.
+Globelink: We have used and recommended Globelink for years and not heard of any issues.
 They are a great choice for European and UK Residents.

 Try Our Trip Planning Tools